5 Generate images with diffusion models

 - How the forward diffusion process gradually adds noise to images

-- How the reverse diffusion process iteratively removes noise to create a clean image
+- How the reverse diffusion process iteratively removes noise

 - Using the trained model to generate new clothing-item images

-At their core, diffusion models create images through a two-step process.
-First, they learn to gradually add random noise to clean images, step by step, until the images become pure noise.
+Text-to-image generation has seen remarkable progress in recent years, largely thanks to two classes of models: vision transformers (ViTs) and diffusion models.
+Diffusion models create images through a two-step process.
+First, they learn to gradually add random noise to clean images, step-by-step, until the images become pure noise.
 This is called the forward diffusion process.
-Then, the models are trained to reverse the process: starting with pure noise, a diffusion model learns to iteratively remove noise, guided by learned patterns, until a new, clean image emerges.
-By controlling each small denoising step, diffusion models can generate high-resolution images that surpass the quality of images generated by other approaches.
+Then, the models are trained to remove noise from images in the reverse diffusion process: starting with pure noise, a diffusion model learns to iteratively remove noise, guided by learned patterns, until a new, clean image emerges.
+By controlling each small denoising step, diffusion models can generate high-resolution images that surpass the quality of images generated by other approaches (variational autoencoders or generative adversarial networks).